sellmerfud/optparse/README.markdown

 There are no external dependencies.

 ## License ##
-MIT License -- You can use it as is or modify it however you would like.
+MIT License -- You can use it as is or modify it however you like.